samyak1326/samyak1326.github.io/_pages/about.md

 ---
 layout: page
 title: About Me
-description: I am an expert user experience strategist and mobile developer, driven by a relentless pursuit of innovation and excellence.
+author: Samyak Jain
+description: I am a graduate student in MS CS program at George Mason University.
+I have a strong academic experience in developing and implementing Cloud and AI/ML solutions.
 My journey in the tech world has been shaped by a commitment to creating solutions that not only meet but exceed user expectations.
 permalink: /about/
-image: '/images/01.jpg'
+image: "/images/01.jpg"
 ---

-As a user experience strategist, I specialize in understanding the intricacies of user behavior and translating them into intuitive and enjoyable digital interfaces.
-My approach is rooted in empathy, ensuring that every design decision considers the end-user's perspective.
+As a software developer, I'm adept at breaking down complex problems and passioante about exploring the intersectin of sofware development and user experience to create meaningful applications My approach is rooted in empathy, ensuring that every decision considers the end-user's perspective.

-## Mobile development maven
+## Cloud computing maven

-In the realm of mobile development, I thrive on turning ideas into functional and aesthetically pleasing applications.
-From concept to deployment, I am dedicated to delivering mobile solutions that seamlessly integrate with users' lives.
+Alongside software development, I possess a profound enthusiasm for cloud computing.
+My curiosity and hands-on experiments with AWS and Azure have equipped me with insights into scalable, resilient infrastructure design.

-> To design is to communicate clearly by whatever means you can control or master - Milton Glaser
+> To code is to communicate clearly by whatever means you can control or master - Milton Glaser

-In the realm of mobile development, I thrive on turning ideas into functional and aesthetically pleasing applications.
-From concept to deployment, I am dedicated to delivering mobile solutions that seamlessly integrate with users' lives.
+I am particularly fascinated by the potential of cloud-native technologies to revolutionize the way we build and deploy applications, and I am actively expanding my expertise in this transformative field.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/01-2.jpg" loading="lazy" alt="Author">
     <img src="/images/01-3.jpg" loading="lazy" alt="Author">
   </div>
-  <em>Photo by <a href="https://www.pexels.com/@david-garrison-1128051/" target="_blank">David Garrison</a> on <a href="https://www.pexels.com/" target="_blank">Pexels</a></em>
+  <em>Photo by <a href="https://www.pexels.com/@david-garrison-1128051/" target="_blank">Josh Sorenson</a> on <a href="https://www.pexels.com/" target="_blank">Pexels</a></em>
 </div>

+I am actively seeking part-time opportunities in the field of Software Engineering and Cloud Computing starting Summer 2024.
+I am eager to apply and grow my skills by working on challenging projects within a progressive organization.

 I believe in the power of technology to enrich lives.
-Whether it's through creating captivating mobile apps or designing user-centric interfaces, I aim to make a positive impact on how people engage with the digital world.
+Whether it's through creating captivating software apps or designing user-centric interfaces, I aim to make a positive impact on how people engage with the digital world.

 ## Let's Create Together

-Whether you're looking to enhance the user experience of your digital platform or bring a groundbreaking mobile app to life, I'm here to collaborate and innovate.
+Whether you're looking to enhance the user experience or bring a groundbreaking application/idea to life, I'm here to collaborate and innovate.
 Let's embark on a journey to transform ideas into exceptional digital experiences.

-Feel free to reach out, and let's turn your vision into a digital reality!
+Feel free to reach out, and let's turn your vision into a reality!